Psychology Internship Training Program

 Intakes and Crisis Intervention

-All UCC psychology interns provide brief intake appointments on a weekly basis, and staff those intakes with their Clinical Team.
+All UCC psychology interns provide initial consultation appointments on a weekly basis, and attend a weekly Team Meeting to discuss initial consults.
 Interns also provide some limited crisis coverage time, along with permanent clinical staff members, on a rotating basis on Fridays.
 Interns always have permanent clinical staff back-up in the agency while they are providing these services.
-This dual approach to intake appointments provides rich clinical training in assessment and crisis work for interns and accessible services for UCC clients.

 The S.W.A.M.P.
 (Skills Workshops and Mindfulness Programming)